Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/access-license.md

 1. [Log into Bintray](https://bintray.com/login?forwardedFrom=%2Fkong%2F)
 2. Open the profile settings: click or hover over the username at the top right and select **Edit Profile**.
-3. On the left select "API Key", and provide your password again
+3. On the left select **API Key**, and if prompted, provide your password again.
+Click the copy icon to copy the key to your clipboard.

 To access the license: